-His name is Jason.
-He’s in his early 20s, lives daily with physical difficulties so that he can barely walk.
-His father helps him walk to his seat at church and holds Jason up so he can help take the offering during the service.
-What captured my attention is the look of deep, deep love on the father’s face as he interacts with Jason, a son who will never be the star quarterback or ace pitcher or do any of those other “great” things a father might expect from his son.
-Jason’s father doesn’t look at him with disgust or annoyance because he squirms a lot and needs help to go anywhere.
-He doesn’t look exasperated because he needs to help Jason go to the men’s room right in the middle of a sermon.
-He looks at him with love.
-What a beautiful picture of how deep a father’s love is for his son!
-And, how deep our Heavenly Father’s love is for us as well.
+Sometimes seeing an earthly father love a child well helps me to understand God as my Father.
+Several years ago, I noticed a young man at my church named Jason.
+He was in his early 20s, lived daily with physical difficulties so that he could barely walk.
+His father helped him walk to his seat at church and held him up so he could take the offering during the service.
+What captured my attention is the look of deep, deep love on the father’s face as he interacted with his son.
+That son would never be the star quarterback or ace pitcher or do any of those other “great” things a father might expect from his son.
+Jason’s father did not look at him with disgust or annoyance because he squirmed a lot and needed help to go anywhere.
+He did not look exasperated because he needed to help Jason go to the men’s room right in the middle of a sermon.
+He looked at him with love.
+It was a beautiful picture of a father’s deep love for his son!
+It reminded me how deep our Heavenly Father’s love is for us as well.

-I’ve experienced that deep father’s love.
+I have experienced that deep father’s love.
 My earthly father loved me dearly so I have had no difficulty believing that God truly loved me as a Father.
-And, through the years, God my Father has held me up when I just couldn’t hold myself up, just as He promises in Isaiah 41:13,
+And, through the years, God my Father has held me up when I just could not hold myself up just as He promises in Isaiah 41:13,

 “For I am the LORD your God, the one who takes hold of your right hand, who says to you, ‘Don’t be afraid, I am helping you.’”

 There have been times in my life when I felt too weak to measure up to whatever I was supposed to be.
-I looked at all my inadequacies, all that I couldn’t do right or as well as others could.
+I looked at all my inadequacies—all that I could not do right or as well as others.
 I felt afraid.
 I know my God was holding me up during those times just to give me that extra strength to stand.
-And, He has whispered in my ear—through His Word, His Spirit and/or someone’s teaching—just what I needed to know for that moment.
+And he has whispered in my ear—through His Word, His Spirit and/or someone’s teaching—just what I needed to know for that moment.

-But, even if you haven’t experienced an earthly father’s love like that, it doesn’t negate God the Father’s deep love for you.
-Picture yourself sitting on Jesus’ lap, holding out your left hand for Father God to take hold and whisper in your ear, “Don’t be afraid, I am helping you.”
+God the Father loves you dearly.
+But even if you have not experienced an earthly father’s love like that, it does not negate God the Father’s deep love for you.
+Picture yourself sitting in Jesus’ lap, holding out your right hand for Father God to take hold and whisper in your ear, “Don’t be afraid, I am helping you.”